-Course Format

-Technology Intensive, Online, Synchronous Course
+Course Format Technology Intensive, Online, Synchronous Course

-My course adopts an online synchronous format with lectures and break out rooms twice per week, Tuesday/Thursday 10:45 a.m. to 12:00 p.m.
+My course adopts an online synchronous format with lectures and break out rooms twice per week, Monday/Wednesday 10:30 a.m. to 11:45 a.m.
 Students must have reliable internet connectivity and technology such as a computer to access the Zoom lectures, in class activities, discussions, and Canvas.
 Zoom lectures will not require students to have a camera, but it is highly encouraged to strengthen our community.
 Office hours with the instructor will be virtual via Zoom.

-Students can borrow laptops, iPads, and other technology at no charge from SJSU Student Computing Services | Dr. Martin Luther King Jr. Library (sjsu.edu).
-For student study and workspace with wifi and outlets, SJSU has numerous locations on campus Student Study and Workspace Resources | Learn Anywhere (sjsu.edu).
+Students can borrow laptops, iPads, and other technology at no charge from SJSU Student Computing Services Dr. Martin Luther King Jr. Library (sjsu.edu).
+For student study and workspace with wifi and outlets, SJSU has numerous locations on campus Student Study and Workspace Resources Learn Anywhere (sjsu.edu).